icopy-site/awesome/docs/awesome/guitarspecs.md

 ### Active Pickups Electronics
 ![active pickups](https://raw.githubusercontent.com/gitfrage/guitarspecs/master/./images/clip7_active-pickup.jpg)

-Active Electronics tries to reduce dependancy from the shielded cable and amp input impedance.
+Active Electronics tries to reduce dependency from the shielded cable and amp input impedance.
 However, that needs power to operate, and that's its biggest drawback.

 > [Custom Buffers (german)](http://www.guitar-letter.de/Angebot/BufferUndAmps/Impedanzwandler.htm) -  used  to decouple the guitar electronics from the sound influencing effects on the shielded cable.